With Roe dead, some fear rollback of LGBTQ and other rights

 “If there is a thought that this could apply elsewhere, you know, they're not going to say it here, and we're just going to have to see,” Dupont said.

-Many abortion opponents insist that overturning Roe will not affect access to birth control or LGBTQ rights.
-Other factors could protect those rulings too: The Obergefell decision that legalized same-sex marriage was based on equal protection, and hundreds of thousands of couples have relied on it to wed, a precedent that many courts would be loath to disturb.
+Other factors could protect those rulings on birth control and LGBTQ rights, too.
+The Obergefell decision that legalized same-sex marriage was based on equal protection, and hundreds of thousands of couples have relied on it to wed, a precedent that many courts would be loath to disturb.

-Still, a sharp increase in anti-LGBTQ rhetoric in the U.S. and opposition to some forms of birth control from some quarters on the right have advocates concerned that those rights are vulnerable.
+Still, a sharp increase in anti-LGBTQ rhetoric in the United States and opposition to specific kinds of birth control on the right have advocates concerned that those rights are vulnerable.

+Some abortion opponents treat some forms of contraception as forms of abortion, particularly IUDs and emergency birth control such as Plan B, also known as the “morning after” pill.
+Lawmakers in Idaho and Missouri last year discussed banning state funding for emergency contraception, and Idaho prevents public schools or universities from dispersing it.

+“It's all interconnected, because at its base, birth control and abortion are both types of healthcare that help people have bodily autonomy,” said Mara Gandal-Powers, director of birth control access for the National Women's Law Center, which supports abortion rights.
+“I'm very concerned about where this is going to go.”

-The court's three most liberal members argued that the majority decision “breaches a core rule-of-law principle, designed to promote constancy in the law.”
+The Supreme Court's three most liberal members argued that the majority decision “breaches a core rule-of-law principle, designed to promote constancy in the law" and “places in jeopardy” other rights.

-“In doing all of that, it places in jeopardy other rights, from contraception to same-sex intimacy and marriage,” they said.
+At the White House, President Biden pledged to do everything in his power to defend a woman’s right to have an abortion in states where it will be banned.
+He warned that the ruling could undermine rights to contraception and gay marriage: “This is an extreme and dangerous path.”

 Then there is Thomas' concurring opinion, which Sarah Warbelow, legal director for the pro-LGBTQ-rights Human Rights Campaign, called an invitation for “stirring up fringe organizations, fringe politicians who want to harm the LGBTQ community.”